Sunday, July 26, 2015

 The environment.
 The NDP wouldn't have to pass one new law to change this file dramatically.
 Just enforcing existing environmental regulations and laws would drastically challenge the free ride elite polluters have enjoyed.
 Look for incentives to encourage projects like ENMAX's Shepard Energy Centre gas powered power plant.
 Coal is cheap but dirty and breaking our reliance on it would go a long way towards rehabilitating Alberta's environmental image.
 The only wrinkle maybe the fracking and ground water threat shale gas poses.

 The number one issue, the one the NDP can probably find a lot of common ground with the Wildrose on, is the democratic deficit.
 As Rachel said in her victory speech, for too long the agenda and conversation of this province was a red rope affair, the elites decided and the rest of us were used to our concerns being ignored.
 Entrenched, unethical partnerships like the one the Stettler PC establishment had with local government are repeated all over this province, right down to one party's control over the levers of the democratic process itself and there is a crying need to have years of cronyism, and close party/state fusions swept away.
 The Progressive Conservatives have a secretive slush fund of a kind that is illegal for every party in Alberta, except them.
-That's emblematic of an attitude of entitlement and authority PCs believed was there's by right.
+That's emblematic of an attitude of entitlement and authority PCs believed was their's by right.

 Hercules had an easier job cleaning the Augean Stables.